openknowledge-archive/opsmanual/sysadmin/onboarding.rst

 * HR will open a ticket with sysadmin about the new joinee.
 Sysadmins will create accounts and log actions to the ticket and close it out when everything is ready.
+* Please tell sysadmin a contact email for the new starter so we can give them their initial password for Google Apps.
+All other invites/account setups will be sent to the google account.

 Joiners
 -------